 SMTP is a standard that is used by the hosting services and email providers all over the world.
 Each host has its own rules when it comes to allowing custom SMTP servers.
-Some do not allow other SMTP servers than their own mail servers.
+Some do not enable other SMTP servers than their mail servers.
 Such practices hinder the flexibility of shifting to the SMTP providers that you want.
 If you are stuck with such a host, you may consider switching to a more accommodative one.

 The field of SMTP server services is as diverse as any internet infrastructure.
 There are some premium options available.
 Some offer free access.
 But the ones that we are reviewing are at par with premium services and can be quite beneficial for startups and businesses with lower volume of emails.
 Once your email flow boosts, you can surely try the premium option.

 All these services are backed up by a huge infrastructure and you can rely on their services.
 But before we go to the list of today’s best candidates for free SMTP server providers, let’s first understand the need of SMTP.

 Suppose you want to send a message to another computer, but each time you are using a different format in which you are sending the message.
 This will confuse, and it will be tedious to decode each message if random algorithms get used each time to send the message.
 Thus, we need a defined standard.
 The same is the case with email.
 An email is a message that’s passed from one computer to another, or in reality, from one server to another.
 To standardize this sending of emails between servers, a protocol is fixed and is to be used by all email service providers.
 This is called the Simple Mail Transfer Protocol or, in short, SMTP.
 Got the idea?